Actually a protein report is a collection of some of the protein analyses which are described elsewhere in this help function.

 This opens dialog Step 1, where you can choose which proteins to create a report for.
-If you had already selected a sequence in the Navigation Area before running the Toolbox action, this will be shown in the Selected Elements.
-However, you can use the arrows to change this.
 When the correct one is chosen, click Next.

 In dialog Step 2 you can choose which analyses you want to include in the report.
 The following list shows which analyses are available and explains where to find more details.

 - Sequence statistics.
 See Protein statistics for more about this topic.

 - Plot of charge as function of pH.
 See Protein charge for more about this topic.